 While I haven’t found any statistics that show a cause and effect of going abroad and improving your employment or grad school opportunities, I think it’s safe to say that hiring managers and grad school admissions committees value people who seek learning and diverse experiences.
 Also, a study abroad experience can help you market yourself to a deeper degree in an interview with said company or committee.

 Groups of students from your university or different universities commonly make up a study abroad trip.
 So, spending multiple weeks with people can lead to relationships that pay dividends long after the time abroad.
 And, don’t forget about the possibility of networking with the local people—you never know what might come of it.

 9. Acquire good travel habits

 This may be obvious, yet it’s important.
-Another benefit of studying abroad is the forced practice of packing for an extended amount of time, navigating different subways/trains/boats and housing to your destination, and managing time effectively to stay on schedule.
-While it may seem small compared to other benefits on this list, acquiring solid travel habits are useful the rest of your life.
+Another benefit of studying abroad is the forced practice of packing for an extended amount of time, becoming a pro at flight reservation for visa purposes, navigating different subways/trains/boats and housing to your destination, and managing time effectively to stay on schedule.
+While it may seem small compared to other benefits on this list, acquiring solid travel habits is useful for the rest of your life.

 10. Grasp money-management skills

 Another underrated aspect is grasping better money-management skills.
 Depending on the program, the money on the trip can come in the form of a stipend that you initially paid or out of your pocket.
 Either way, making your money last for the duration of the trip is applicable to building better spending habits as an adult.

 If you’re an underclassmen in college, I definitely encourage you to study abroad.
 If you’re a senior, then I might still consider making it work.
 Because whether you go during the summer, winter, or school year, the benefits gained outweigh the potential costs in most cases, in my opinion.

 Lastly, I want to reiterate that studying abroad is not only for development and success.
 It’s also an incredibly fun time that can be a main staple of your college experience.